Privacy & Cookies Policy

 6.4 We have no direct relationship with a client’s customers or third party whose Personal Information it may process on behalf of a client.
 An individual who seeks access, or who seeks to correct, amend, delete inaccurate data or withdraw consent for further contact should direct his or her query to the client they deal with directly.
 If the client requests us to remove the data, we will respond to its request within thirty (30) days.
 We will delete, amend or block access to any Personal Information that we are storing only if we receive a written request to do so from the Client who is responsible for such Personal Information, unless we have a legal right to retain such Personal Information.
 We reserve the right to retain a copy of such data for archiving purposes, or to defend our rights in litigation.
 Any such request regarding Client Data should be addressed as indicated in the “How to Contact Us” section, and include sufficient information for us to identify the Client or its customer or third party and the information to delete or amend.

-6.5 Otherwise, we will only disclose personal information if this is required by law or permitted under the Privacy Act.
+6.5 Otherwise, we will only disclose personal information if this is required by law or permitted under Privacy Laws.
 We are bound by professional obligations of confidentiality, including in relation to personal information.

 6.6 We reserve the right to disclose Personal Information or other information that we believe, in good faith, is appropriate or necessary to (i) take precautions against liability, (ii) protect ourselves or others from fraudulent, abusive, or unlawful uses or activity, (iii) investigate and defend ourselves against any third-party claims or allegations, (iv) protect the security or integrity of the Service and any facilities or equipment used to make the Service available, or (v) protect our property or other legal rights, enforce our contracts, or protect the rights, property, or safety of others.

 7. Minors and Children’s Privacy